xiix0/scam/README.md

-You will have a long and unpleasant discussion with your supervisor.
+You may worry about your hair-do today, but tomorrow much peanut butter will be sold.